gsongsong/unimpl/README.md

 function function2(): string {
   const needToImplement = true;
   if (needToImplement) {
-    return unimpl(); // Throws an error 'Not implemented' }
+    return unimplemented(); // Throws an error 'Not implemented' }
 }